track-asia/trackasia-native/design-proposals/2022-10-27-rendering-modularization.md

 An example might be Apple's Metal based image processing.
 Much of that works in real time and produces Metal textures which can be reused directly, rather than going through a GPU->CPU->GPU copy cycle.

 Another example is new functionality.
-Rather than having to hack the toolkit itself, if we provide enough callbacks, developers can work on new functionality entirely outside TrackAsia Native and then merge it in later if it seems important enough.
+Rather than having to hack the toolkit itself, if we provide enough callbacks, developers can work on new functionality entirely outside Trackasia Native and then merge it in later if it seems important enough.
 Ideally we could use that ourselves for features we may not need in a particular app, like heat maps.

 ### Optimization